TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 By default, IDLE executes user code in a separate subprocess via a socket, which uses the internal loopback interface.
-This connection is not externally visible and no data is sent to or received from the Internet.
+This connection is not externally visible and no data is sent to or received kutoka the Internet.
 If firewall software complains anyway, you can ignore it.

 If the attempt to make the socket connection fails, Idle will notify you.